bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

 #### Game Information

  - A timer is activated once the user flips the first card.
+It goes from 60 to 0.
+When 0 is reached, it's game over.
  - A  moves tracker counts each match attempt made, the counter starts the count when the second card had been flipped.
  - [Indicators](assets/readme/indicators.png)

 ### Features which could be implemented in the future

- - A modal window  leader players- where saving game results-  which could inform the score from previous users would encourage in a friendly competitive way to participate to the game.
+ - A modal window  leader players- where saving game results-  which could inform the score from previous users and would encourage him in a friendly competitive way to play again.
- - Level function where the player could change the timer countdown and eventually add or take away some cards
+ - Level function where the player could change the timer countdown and eventually add or take away some cards - an adaptable grid somehow.
- - Animation when the user hoovers over the cards
+ - Animation when the user hoovers over the cards.
- - A clicking sound when the user click on a cards
+ - A clicking sound when the user click on a cards.
- - A music that could start at the moment a card is flipped - with a mute button option
+ - A music that could start at the moment a card is flipped - with a mute button option.
- - Animation in the won modal window to cheer up more the user to play again
+ - Animation in the won modal window to cheer up more the user to play again.

 ## Testing